A passenger plane with 72 people on board has crashed in Nepal, killing dozens

 More video recorded moments later shows a smoking crater at the crash site.
 A photo shows a huge chunk of the fuselage – with the plane's ID number clearly visible – dangling on the edge.

 Dozens of bodies have been recovered.
 There's no word on any survivors.
-On Sunday morning, authorities said 60 people had been confirmed dead.
+On Sunday morning, authorities said at least 68 people had been confirmed dead.

-This was a domestic flight by a Nepali carrier, Yeti Airlines.
-The twin-engine ATR 72 aircraft took off early Sunday from Nepal's capital Kathmandu, and crashed around 11am local time in Pokhara – a popular tourist town in central Nepal that's known as a gateway to the Annapurna Circuit, a Himalayan hiking route.
+It was a domestic flight by a Nepali carrier, Yeti Airlines.
+The twin-engine ATR 72 aircraft took off early Sunday from Nepal's capital Kathmandu, and crashed around 11 a.m. local time in Pokhara – a popular tourist town in central Nepal that's known as a gateway to the Annapurna Circuit, a Himalayan hiking route.

-Officials say the passengers included 15 foreigners, two infants and four crew members.
+Officials say the passengers included 15 foreigners, three children, three infants and four crew members.

 The Himalayan country has a spotty aviation safety record, and plane crashes – especially of twin-engine propeller planes like this one – are sadly not uncommon.
 Nepal is home to eight of the world's 14 highest mountains, including Mount Everest.
 Weather is variable and conditions can be hazardous.